-As you’ll gather from the Goodreads banner in the left navigation of this site, I’m a big reader, and I love sharing book recommendations with friends and colleagues.
+As you might gather from my Goodreads list, I’m a big reader, and I love sharing book recommendations with friends and colleagues.
 Here are some books I’d recommend to you about the science of learning, the study of education, and the world at large.
 Plus, I’ve included some links to some great web-based resources you might enjoy.

 LEARNING WRIT LARGE